zmeeeeeva/obsidian-plugin-metadata-link-classes/README.md

-# ✨ Obsidian Metadata Link Classes Plugin
+# ✨ Metadata Link Classes Plugin

 Enhance your Obsidian links by automatically adding classes based on frontmatter metadata!
 Style links dynamically using your custom CSS rules.